Masterjoona/slideshow-embed/README.md

 ```

 ### cli
-you probably dont want to do this
+you probably dont want to do this since you need to run 2 things at once.

 <details>
 <summary> add fpng_py for fast png encoding</summary>